lamejam/lamejam.github.io/CodeOfConduct.md

 ## Enforcment

-At any point, if you experience or see any form of abusive, harrasing, or otherwise unacceptable behavior, there are several channels for you to reach out to organizers.
+At any point, if you experience or see any form of abusive, harassing, or otherwise unacceptable behavior, there are several channels for you to reach out to organizers.